Engoo Blog Language Tips

 Can I ask why you need that information?

 Now, let's look at some ways to ask questions that don't make others uncomfortable.
-If you would like to ask something, but you aren't sure if it is too sensitive, try using one of the following examples.
+If you aren't sure if a question is too sensitive, try starting with one of the following phrases:

 Do you mind if I ask you a personal question?

-With these expressions, you make it easier for the other person to refuse if they do not want to answer.
+With these expressions, you make it easier for your conversation partner to refuse if they don't want to answer.

 Learning how to avoid difficult or inappropriate questions is a useful communication skill in any language.
-Remember not to feel pressured to share information you do not want to share.
-With the expressions we’ve shown here, you can politely let the other person know that you would like to keep some things private.
+With the expressions we’ve introduced here, you can politely let the other person know that you'd like to keep some things private.